bpftrace/bpftrace/INSTALL.md

 make
 ```

 By default bpftrace will be built as a dynamically linked executable.
 If a statically linked executable would be preferred and your system has the required libraries installed, the CMake option `-DSTATIC_LINKING:BOOL=ON` can be used.
-Building bpftrace using the Docker method below will always result in a statically linked executable.
+Building bpftrace using the alpine Docker image below will result in a statically linked executable, and additional flags allow for compiling and statically linking the dependencies of bpftrace, see [the embedded build docs](./docs/embedded_builds.md) for more about this type of build.
 A debug build of bpftrace can be set up with `cmake -DCMAKE_BUILD_TYPE=Debug ../`.

 The latest version of Google Test will be downloaded on each build.
 To speed up builds and only download its source on the first run, use the CMake option `-DOFFLINE_BUILDS:BOOL=ON`.